ImMrHak/MrHakOs/README.md

 1. It uses the `elf32` format for NASM instead of just `elf`
 2. It uses a two-step process for creating the kernel binary:
-   - First, it creates an ELF file using the Windows LD with `-m i386pe` flag
+   - First, it creates an ELF file using the Windows LD with `-m i386pe` flag and a linker script
    - Then, it converts the ELF file to a flat binary using `objcopy`
-3. It uses a linker script (`src/kernel/linker.ld`) to control the output format

 This approach avoids the common error: `ld: cannot perform PE operations on non PE output file`.